Understand the legacy of forcible removal

 Impact on Families and Communities

-The forcible removal of Aboriginal and Torres Strait Islander children has left an indelible mark on families and communities.
-This legacy is characterized by profound fear, overwhelming loss, and enduring grief.
+The forcible removal of Aboriginal children has left an indelible mark on families and communities.
+This legacy is characterised by profound fear, overwhelming loss, and enduring grief.
 Each child taken away represented a fracture in the family unit, leading to a pervasive sense of disconnection and sorrow.
 The emotional scars of these removals have been passed down through generations, affecting the cultural and social fabric of communities.
 The trauma experienced has not only disrupted family structures but has also led to a loss of cultural identity and heritage, leaving communities to grapple with the long-lasting effects of these policies.

 National Inquiry